helidon-sockshop/sockshop/README.md

 implementation of the data store that is useful for testing.

-Most services also have one or more data store-specific modules, which build on the _core_ module and demonstrate integrations of various popular data stores with Helidon (MySQL, Mongo, Redis, etc.)
+Most services also have one or more data store-specific modules, which build on the _core_ module and demonstrate integrations of popular data stores with Helidon (MySQL, Mongo, Redis, etc.)

 You can find more details for each service within documentation pages for individual